 It’s no surprise that the military has its own set of standards for its soldiers.
 Everything from behavior to haircuts, to training, to how soldiers dress falls under strict regulation.
 Violations are handed out and for good reason.
-Uniforms are a big part of the military remaining in unison and keeping them at the highest level of efficiency and function at all times.
+Uniform guidelines are a big part of the military remaining in unison and keeping them at the highest level of efficiency and function at all times.
 While a wardrobe issue may not sound like a big deal, it’s a good practice to keep everything in check.
 That way soldiers are used to a specific set of standards.

 Besides, there’s more to it than that.
 Uniform standards come from a long set of traditions.
 Each branch has its own rules that maintain a professional look, maintain camaraderie among its members, and provides a respectable-looking attitude at all times.
 This dates back to the dawn of the United States military.
 Once uniform standards were put into place, they were away, not only to ensure who was fighting on the same side but to perform better as a unit.
 Look well, feel well, do well.